Why Giza Plateau

 Best Time to Go

 October to April offers the most comfortable weather with manageable wind.
-Schedule arrivals before 8:00 a.m. or after 3:00 p.m. to avoid peak heat and dense crowds.
+Schedule arrivals before 8:00 a.m. or after 3:00 p.m. to avoid peak heat and dense crowd periods.

 Group Logistics